Ashinaga (organization): Funds

-2011 Great East Japan earthquake and tsunami
+2011 Great East Japan Earthquake, Tsunami, and Nuclear Disaster

-The 11 March 2011 earthquake and resulting tsunami was the biggest in Japan’s history.
-More than two thousand children lost their parents in the earthquake and tsunami that hit the Tohoku.
-On 14 March, Ashinaga moved to provide these children with one-time emergency relief grants and immediately began fundraising for this cause, the organization’s first major overseas fundraiser being held in Times Square, New York City.
-As of 31 March 2013, Ashinaga has received nearly 200,000 donations totaling ￥5.9 billion from Japan and overseas for use in providing these grants, as well as scholarships and emotional care for the children who lost parents in the earthquake.
-The majority of the funds eventually gathered came from anonymous donations; 2,081 children, including newborns and students of various educational levels, were provided with emergency relief grants worth ￥2.8 million.
+On 11 March 2011, Japan was hardest hit by triple disaster: 9.0 magnitude earthquake, tsunami, and as well as subsequent Fukushima nuclear disaster, which claimed 20,000 deaths.
+More than two thousand children lost their parents in a triple disaster that hit Tohoku region.
+On 14 March of the same year, Ashinaga moved to provide these children with one-time emergency relief grants and immediately began fundraising for this cause, the organization's first major overseas fundraiser being held in New York City, and later in Philadelphia.
+As of 31 March 2013, Ashinaga has received nearly 200,000 donations totaling ¥5.9 billion from Japan and overseas for use in providing these grants, as well as scholarships and emotional care for the children, who lost parents in a triple disaster.
+The majority of the funds eventually gathered came from anonymous donations; 2,081 children, including newborns and students of various educational levels, were provided with emergency relief grants worth ¥2.8 million.